christophstrasen/WorldObserver/docs_internal/vision.md

 ObservationStreams, not the underlying strategy; changing these strategies is an advanced, opt‑in configuration rather than part of everyday usage.

+### LQR windows in WorldObserver

+WorldObserver uses LQR’s join, group, and distinct windows internally when building ObservationStreams and helpers.
+Join windows bound how long records stay join‑eligible, group windows define over which slice of time/rows aggregates are computed, and distinct windows govern how long keys are remembered for de‑duplication.
+These knobs live inside built‑in streams and helpers (for example, “once per square” or “rooms with recent zombies”) and are not part of normal everyday API usage.
+Advanced users can still drop down to raw LQR builders when they need full control.

 ---

 ## Responsibilities of WorldObserver